The Life of David Gale: Plot

 In the present, Bloom investigates the case in between her visits with Gale.
 Gale maintains his innocence, claiming he and Harraway had consensual sex the night before her murder.
 Bloom comes to believe that the apparent evidence against Gale does not add up.
 She is tailed several times in her car by Dusty Wright, an alleged one-time lover and colleague of Harraway, whom she suspects was the real killer.
 Wright slips evidence to Bloom that suggests Gale has been framed, implying that the actual murderer videotaped the crime.
 Bloom pursues this lead until she finds a tape revealing that Harraway, who was suffering from terminal leukemia, had committed an elaborate suicide made to look like murder.
 Wright is seen on the videotape, acting as her accomplice, implying that they framed Gale as part of a plan to discredit the death penalty by conspiring to execute an innocent person, and subsequently releasing evidence of the actual circumstances.

 Once Bloom and her aide find this evidence, only hours remain until Gale's scheduled execution.
 She tries to give the tape to the authorities in time to stop the execution.
 She arrives at the Huntsville Unit just as the warden announces that the execution has been carried out.
 The tape is subsequently released, causing a media and political uproar over the execution of an innocent man.
-Later, Wright receives the money that Bloom's magazine agreed to pay for the interview, and delivers it to Gale's ex-wife, along with a postcard from Berlin confessing that the rape accusation that derailed Gale's life and career was false.
-His ex-wife looks distraught, knowing Gale told the truth and that she effectively stole their child away from him.
+Later, Wright receives the money that Bloom's magazine agreed to pay for the interview, and delivers it to Sharon, along with a postcard from Berlin confessing that the rape accusation that derailed Gale's life and career was false.
+Sharon looks distraught, knowing Gale told the truth and that she effectively stole their child away from him.

 Later, a videotape labeled "Off the Record" is delivered to Bloom.
 This tape shows Harraway's suicide and Gale deliberately leaving his fingerprints on the plastic bag in the process.
 He then looks at the camera and ends the recording, leaving Bloom stunned with the truth that the couple deliberately sacrificed themselves to discredit capital punishment.